mwpastore/dalli-rate_limiter/README.md

 requests! `#exceeded?` returns `-1` in this event.
 To help detect this edge case proactively, a public getter method `#max_requests` is available.

+An alternative block-form syntax is available using the `#without_exceeding` method.
+This method will call `sleep` on your behalf until the block can be executed without exceeding the limit, and then yield to the block.
+This is useful in situations where you want to avoid writing your own sleep-while loop.
+You can limit how long the method will sleep by passing in a `:wait_timeout` option; please note that the total wait time includes any time spent acquiring the lock.

 ## Advanced Usage

 ```ruby